aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Work with ChartDataLabel of a Single ChartSeries

-Using ChartDataLabel you are able to specify the formatting of a single data label of the chart series, like show/hide LegendKey, CategoryName, SeriesName, Value etc.
+Using [ChartDataLabel](https://reference.aspose.com/words/java/com.aspose.words/chartdatalabel/) you are able to specify the formatting of a single data label of the chart series, like show/hide LegendKey, CategoryName, SeriesName, Value etc:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithChartDataLabelOfASingleChartSeries-WorkWithChartDataLabelOfASingleChartSeries.java" >}}